top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/65_docs_features.md

 The system supports parsing of some special paragraphs.

-Note that some of these might be redundant.
+Note: some of these might be redundant and will be eliminated.
+For now, I am documenting what is implemented.

+### Special paragraphs must be separated by a line {#empty-line-before-special}

+A special paragraph is marked by a special prefix.
+The list of special prefixes is given in the next section.

+There must be an empty line before a special paragraph;
+this is because in Markdown a paragraph starts only after an empty line.

+This is checked automatically, and the compilation will abort if the mistake is found.

-For now, documenting what is implemented.
+For example, this is invalid:

+	See: this book
+	See: this other book

+This is correct:

+    See: this book

+    See: this other book

+Similarly, this is invalid:

+	Author: author
+	Maintainer: maintainer

+and this is correct:

+    Author: author

+    Maintainer: maintainer

 ### Todos, task markers